 Strongate Orchard is a single static home situated on a small working beef farm, a 10 minute drive north of Bridport, Dorset.
 Secluded location at the bottom of a long winding lane with no passing traffic.
 A great base and ideal location for either a family farm stay or adults, you will likely see our animals in the field next door, birds in the Orchard, and there is also plenty of outside space for ball games.
 We are located within Dorset's Natural Landscape and the World Heritage Jurassic coastline along with Bridport, famous for it's twice weekly street market and antiques quarter, is a 10 minute drive away.
 The coastal village of Charmouth is ideal for fossil hunting and we offer short breaks as well as 7 night stays.

-Our 4* Visit England Apartment is located in Salway Ash, 4 miles from the vibrant market town of Bridport with it's popular antiques quarter and the world famous Jurassic coastline & the South West coastal path.
+Strongate View Apartment, our 4* Visit England rated apartment is located in the village of Salway Ash, 4 miles from the vibrant market town of Bridport with it's popular antiques quarter and the world famous Jurassic coastline & the South West coastal path.
 Lyme Regis & Charmouth, famous for fossil hunting, are a 20/25 minute drive away.
 The Apartment is first floor and whilst attached to our home it's private with it's own entrance.
 Idyllic view of Marshwood Vale, rural and quiet location.
-The Apartment has one bedroom with king size bed, it's a perfect choice for couples and an ideal location to explore any time of the year.
-A fold out day bed is available if required (best suited to a young child) and a highchair and travel cot also available.
+The Apartment has one bedroom with king size bed, it's a perfect choice for a couple and an ideal location to explore any time of the year.
+A comfy fold out day bed is available if adults would prefer separate beds, or if you have a child.
+Highchair and travel cot also available.
 Pet friendly too

-Strongate Cottage is a traditional thatched cosy chocolate box cottage with pretty garden located on a small working beef farm, rural secluded village location with unspoilt countryside, it's a perfect base for relaxing, recharging batteries and exploring, pet friendly too.
+Strongate Cottage is a traditional thatched cosy chocolate box cottage with pretty garden located on a small working beef farm, rural and secluded within the village of Salway Ash with unspoilt countryside, it's a perfect base for relaxing, recharging batteries and exploring, pet friendly too.
 We are located within Dorset's Natural Landscape and the World Heritage Jurassic coastline, SW coastal path.
 The vibrant flourishing market town of Bridport and the harbour of West Bay is a 10 minute drive away.
 The coastal village of Charmouth is ideal for fossil hunting and Lyme Regis is beautiful too and well worth a visit during your stay.

 Are you looking for a peaceful and relaxing getaway on the Dorset Jurassic Coast?
 Discover the charm of our 19th-century cottage situated down a quiet lane in the centre of Chideock.
 The country cottage style is complemented by lots of modern amenities and just a short 15 minute walk to the beach at Seatown.
-Chideock Cottage is the perfect place to stay.
+YChideock Cottage is the perfect place to stay.
 The cottage accommodates up to 3 people sleeping in two bedrooms and is an ideal location to escape to all year round.
 Chideock is a lovely coastal village with endless opportunities to explore.
-You can enjoy a delicious meal at any of the three nearby pubs, including one just across the road, or shop in the local convenience store which is a 5 minute walk away.
+You can enjoy a delicious meal at any of the two walkable pubs or shop in the local convenience store which is a 5 minute walk away.
 Take a short trip to the neighboring towns of Bridport and Lyme Regis by car or bus (handy bus stop just up the lane from the cottage) and explore the best of what the Dorset Jurassic Coast has to offer.
 Unleash your inner archaeologist at Seatown beach while hunting for fossils and get ready to make lasting memories at Chideock Cottage.

 Located on a tree lined road this 8 bedroom detached property, with off road parking, is ideal for family get togethers with something for everyone.
 Superfast 1GB broadband and 2 x 55-inch smart flat-screen TV’s, Sky TV and TV apps with 100’s of shows and films to suit every age.
 The property is less than a 1-minute walk to 100’s of square meters of grassy woodlands, with a children’s play area and a purpose-built athletics track.
 The property has a well-equipt kitchen with an American Fridge Freezer, Microwave, 2 hobs, 2 high spec ovens and a belfast sink.
 All the bedrooms contain beds with pocket sprung mattresses, white 100% cotton bed linen for the perfect nights sleep.